-Icon Function - [2] This is a toggle.
+Icon Function - [21] This is a toggle.
 Click to make the Control Panel persistent - i.e., it always displays on top of other screen elements.
 Click again to have it display normally.
 4 Click to bring up the Macros dialog box (see page 64 for details).
 7 Click to bring up the Video Options dialog box.
 Right-click to perform a quick Auto Sync (see Video Settings , page 73, for details).
 5 Click to perform a video and mouse autosync operation.
-It is the same as clicking the Auto-sync button in the Video Options dialog box (see Video Settings , page 73). Ф Toggles the display between Full Screen Mode and Windowed Mode.
+It is the same as clicking the Auto-sync button in the Video Options dialog box (see Video Settings , page 73).
+Toggles the display between Full Screen Mode and Windowed Mode.
 Click to take a snapshot (screen capture) of the remote display.
-See Snapshot , page 90, for details on configuring the Snapshot parameters.
-(Click to bring up the Message Board (see The Message Board , page 77).
+See Snapshot , page 90, for details on configuring the Snapshot parameters. ( Click to bring up the Message Board (see The Message Board , page 77).
 Click to send a Ctrl+Alt+Del signal to the remote system.
-Click to toggle the remote display between color and gray scale views. a Click to bring up the Virtual Media dialog box.
+Click to toggle the remote display between color and gray scale views.
+6 Click to bring up the Virtual Media dialog box.
 The icon changes depending on the status of the virtual media function.
 See Virtual Media , page 79, for specific details.
-Note: This icon displays in gray when the function is disabled or not available. ^ Click to zoom the remote display window.
-Q Note: This feature is only available in windowed mode (Full Screen Mode is off).
-See Zoom , page 82 for details.
-2 Click to bring up the on-screen keyboard (see The On-Screen Keyboard , page 83).
+Note: This icon displays in gray when the function is disabled or not available.
+Click to zoom the remote display window.
+9 Note: This feature is only available in windowed mode (Full Screen Mode is off).
+See Zoom , page 82 for details. .
+Click to bring up the on-screen keyboard (see The On-Screen Keyboard , page 83).
 42- Click to select the mouse pointer type.
-45. Note: This icon changes depending on which mouse pointer type is selected (see Mouse Pointer Type , page 85).
-T s Note: This icon changes depending on which mouse pointer type is
+445 Note: This icon changes depending on which mouse pointer type is selected (see Mouse Pointer Type , page 85).